 What is a Heart Rate Monitor?

 A heart rate monitor is used to measure your heart rate.
-Whether it’s during exercise, at rest or for medical purposes – its duty is an extremely important one, which is why the market is busting with 318 different options for you to choose from.
+Whether it’s during exercise, when you’re pressure washing your car, at rest… or for medical purposes – its duty is an extremely important one, which is why the market is busting with 318 different options for you to choose from.

 Up until recently, most required you to wear a chest strap fitted with an electrode that would “talk” to the watch and output your pulse in real-time.
 However, given advances in technology (and a dire need) monitors that don’t require a chest strap have been developed and they’re called strapless.
 In addition, companies have developed smartphone applications that allow you to use Bluetooth technology to record your HR to your phone for later analysis.